junxit/us-congress-bills-114/metadata.md

 - 2015-04-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 174). (text: CR H2485-2486)
 - 2015-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 174).(text: CR H2485-2486)
 - 2015-04-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2015-05-21 — Committee on Energy and Natural Resources Senate Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+114-380.
+- 2015-11-19 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2015-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 114-193.
+- 2015-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 114-193.
+- 2015-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 338.